Skip to content

 Recommended by: Victoria, Bridges and Balloons

 Newquay is one of Cornwall’s most popular beach towns, perched on the Atlantic cliffs and famous for its surf.
-It sometimes gets marred by its reputation as a party town, popular for stag and hen dos.
-But the area offers much more than bars and nightclubs!
+It sometimes gets marred by its reputation as a party town, but the area offers much more than bars and nightclubs!
 It’s also very well suited to families, especially with its bounty of Blue Flag beaches.

 Don’t miss a trip to Padstow, the fishing village famous for being the home of Rick Stein and his restaurants.
 A favourite beach in the area is Watergate Bay, home to one of the most stylish family hotels in Cornwall.
 Watergate Bay is also the perfect place to learn different watersports at the beach’s Extreme Academy.